CROW (Conserve Reading on Wednesdays)

 Wednesday, 25th June 2014

-Hosehill Nature Reserve, Theale ~ Wildflower survey and meadow maintenance
+Hosehill Lake, Theale ~ Wildflower survey and meadow maintenance

 CROW's annual visit to Hosehill to count plants in the meadow and on the butterfly bank to provide an indication of the success or otherwise of the site's management.